Stuff a sweet potato with leftovers

 So, do you have a few leftovers from Cinco de Mayo?
+Try using them to make a stuffed sweet potato.
 Whenever I make my Brown Rice and Bean Bake , I love eating the leftovers, but sometimes I like a little variety for it.

 Of course, you can go with the classic Burrito Bowl: lettuce or spinach with tomatoes, maybe a little sweet potato and avocado, a scoop of the warmed-up Brown Rice and Bean Bake, and you are good to go!
 Need more?
 Add cheese!
 More still?
 Thrown on some salsa!
 You get the idea.